secretGeek/documentation/en/fundamentals/philosophy.md

 ## There is a Better Way

 Instead of imperative programming, we can use a new paradigm to structure our code.
+This paradigm is called [Functional Reactive Programming](fundamentals/functional-reactive-programming.md).